- 1 How Much is an Amputation Worth in New York?

 Amputation Due to an Accident

 Amputation is the severing of a body part.
-An amputation can happen in the accident or from surgery when the limb or body part cannot be saved because of trauma.
+An amputation can happen in an accident or from surgery when the limb or body part cannot be saved because of trauma.

 Financial considerations when settling a lawsuit include all past and future economic damages (below) and past and future pain and suffering (below).
 Economic damages include all damages for which the cost can be calculated.
 Pain and suffering are subjectively determined by a jury or agreed upon by both sides at settlement.